APPLYING For a SEED Grant

-- The project or activity must align with one (or more) 4Cs Priority Outcomes <insert link> and broadly align with a Grant Outcomes. <insert link>
+- The project or activity must align with one (or more) Grant Outcome.

-- The idea, need, challenge or opportunity is clearly expressed by the applicant.
+- The idea, need, challenge or opportunity is innovative and is clearly expressed by the applicant.

 - The project/activities/processes being used are appropriate for achieving the desired goals in a reasonable timeline.